-Your Opticon scanner, when operated in the Trigger Enabled mode, can be programmed to transmit an error message which indicates whether or not a bar code was present.
+Your Opticon scanner, when operated in the Trigger Enabled mode, can be programmed to transmit an error message that indicates whether or not a bar code was present.
 The following table shows the message that will be transmitted for each condition.

-Presence/Absence of bar code Scanner Transmits Bar code was present and correctly decoded Decoded Data No bar code was present <stx> ''?" <etx></etx></stx> Bar code was present but could not be decoded <stx> ''>'' <etx></etx></stx>
+Presence/Absence of Bar Code Scanner Transmits Bar code was present and correctly decoded Decoded Data No bar code was present <stx> ''?" <etx></etx></stx> Bar code was present but could not be decoded <stx> ''>" <etx></etx></stx>

-Section 4 Configuring the Scanner
+Section 4 Configuring The Scanner

-Since the operation of the NFT-1125/2135 Series scanner is microprocessor controlled, it is possible to modify or program its operation to match your specific application.
+Since operation of the NLB 9625/9645 Series laser scanner is microprocessor controlled, it is possible to modify or program its operation to match your specific application.
 Changes in parameter settings can be changed or programmed in two ways.
-The first method employs specially designed programming bar codes which instruct the scanner to modify specific parameters.
-The second is to program the scanner by sending software instructions from the host PC to the scanner via the RS232 connection.
+The first method employs specially designed programming bar codes, which instruct the scanner to modify specific parameters.
+The second is that the scanner can also be programmed by sending software instructions from the host PC to the scanner via the RS232 connection.